jpxoi/timeloop/README.md

 Given that we are using a self-hosted GitLab instance, we will need to configure [Vercel](https://vercel.com/) to use our self-hosted GitLab instance.

 Further instructions on how to configure [Vercel](https://vercel.com/) to use our self-hosted GitLab instance will be provided in the future.

+## Environment Variables

+To ensure that the application is secure, we will be using environment variables to store sensitive information.
+This means that we will be using environment variables to store the following information: database credentials, API keys, etc.

+The environment variables will be stored in a `.env` file.
+This file will be ignored by Git, so it won't be pushed to the remote repository.
+This means that you will need to create the `.env` file manually.
+The `.env` file should be created in the root directory of the project.

+The `.env` file should contain the required environment variables for the application to run.
+These would be provided by the project leader.

+There is a `settings.py` file in the root directory.
+This file contains will be used to access the environment variables.
+This means that you will need to modify the `settings.py` file to add the environment variables that you need.
+However, you should not add any sensitive information to the `settings.py` file.
+Instead, you should add the environment variables to the `.env` file.
+Before modifying the `settings.py` file, you should check if the environment variable is already defined in the `settings.py` file.
+If it is, you should not add it again.
+If it is not, contact the project leader first.

 ## OS Reccomendations